Austin WalkerLumen Christi Institute

 Madison ChastainLumen Christi Institute

 Presented by the Lumen Christi Institute’s Newman Forum.
 Open to current high school students.
-This event was made possible by a grant from the Our Sunday Visitor Institute.

 Are you already tired of being quarantined in your house?
 Feel a little bit like you might kill your siblings?